nshiab/simple-data-analysis/README.md

 ## Using it with ThreeJS / React Three Fiber (shaders)

-[ThreeJS](https://github.com/mrdoob/three.js/) is general purpose 3D library.
+[ThreeJS](https://github.com/mrdoob/three.js/) is a general purpose 3D library.
 Under the hood, it sends instructions to the GPU, which allows for high-performance visualizations in 2D and 3D.

 [React Three Fiber](https://github.com/pmndrs/react-three-fiber) is a React renderer for ThreeJS.